 • Guided meditation: This is often led by a teacher, recording, therapist, or app.
 Guided meditations can be great for beginners who need structure to get started.
 There are many resources available as free guided meditations online.

-• Sleep meditation and sleep music: Designed to ease nighttime anxiety and stress to help you fall asleep faster.
+• Sleep meditation and sleep music: Sleep meditations are designed to ease nighttime anxiety and stress to help you fall asleep faster.
 This often includes calming sounds, breathing techniques, or progressive muscle relaxation.

 How to do a body scan meditation.